BrodyGaudel/Generating-Barcodes-and-QR-Codes/README.md

 or you can post your own text (as a path variable)

 **********************************************************************************
-I used Java 8 and Spring Boot
+I used Java 8 and Spring Boot.
-To test, you can use PostMan or a browser.
+You can use PostMan or a browser to test.